Your Guide to Wearing Makeup After Blepharoplasty

 As is the goal for the procedure, following your eyelid procedure, your eyes will be smoother, tighter, and shaped differently from their previous form.
 For example, makeup after double eyelid surgery will now utilize an entirely new crease on the eye.

-This may cause the ways you apply makeup to alter slightly, allowing you to discover new looks, techniques, and processes to makeup application.
+This may cause the way you apply makeup to change slightly, allowing you to discover new looks, techniques, and processes.

 Other Recovery Tips

-Besides the recovery tips for cosmetics and makeup, there are other tips to help your eyelid surgery to recover easier and more quickly.
-Firstly, it is very important to allow your eyes proper rest and keep them free of strain during recovery.
-This means reducing activity that more actively uses the eyes, such as watching television, extensive use of computer and cellular screens, or reading pages with small print.
+Besides recovery tips for cosmetics and eye makeup, other tips help you recover more easily and quickly from eyelid surgery.
+Firstly, it is very important to properly rest your eyes and keep them free of strain during recovery.
+This means reducing activities that place greater strain on the eyes, such as watching television, extensive use of computer and cell phone screens, or reading pages with small print.
 While this can make for a bit of a boring recovery, it is an important part of the process and typically only lasts a few days.

-When it comes to sleeping, it’s important to keep your head elevated with pillows for at least two weeks following your eyelid surgery.
+When it comes to sleeping, it’s important to keep your head elevated with pillows for at least two weeks following eyelid surgery.
 This will help prevent swelling, pressure, and fluid collection in the eye area.
-Additionally, side-sleeping is strongly advised against to prevent direct pressure into the recovery area.
-If you are a side-sleeper, using airline pillows, a “husband” pillow, or other means to prevent rolling in your sleep is advisable.
+Additionally, side sleeping is strongly discouraged to prevent direct pressure on the recovery area.
+If you are a side sleeper, using airline pillows, a “husband” pillow, or other means to prevent rolling in your sleep is advisable.

 Can I Get Blepharoplasty Again?